Aeroluna/LunaCoopMod/README.md

 - Removed Going Nuclear from Brutal+.
 - Added Nuclear Mines to Brutal+ costing 3 points.

 Replaces Going Nuclear with Nuclear Mines.
-Going Nuclear can be incredibly frustrating losing your entire army because you looked away for 2 seconds.
+Going Nuclear can be incredibly frustrating causing you to lose your entire army because you looked away for 2 seconds.
 Nuclear Mines keeps the scary nuclear explosions without needing constant attention.

 - Nerfed Going Nuclear nuke effect to no longer reveal explosion area to Amon.
 - Nerfed Nuclear Mines nuke effect to no longer reveal explosion area to Amon.